c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 ### Instructions

-Click [here]({% link assets/attacklab.pdf %}) for a pdf file describing this lab.
+See below for the remainder of the instructions describing this lab.
 For the website to download the assignment and look at the score board, go to the `#programming-assignments` channel on Slack.

 ### Resources